 - temporary soreness

-Finally, sterile single-use needles are therefore used, to prevent any risk of contracting blood-borne illnesses or diseases.
+Finally, sterile single-use needles are therefore used.
+This prevents any risk of contracting blood-borne illnesses or diseases or infections.